tuankhoin/SEIQHCDRO-Interactive-Model/paper.md

 - index: '1'
   name: The Woolcock Institute of Medical Research, Hanoi, Vietnam
 - index: '2'
+  name: Usher Institute, University of Edinburgh, Edinburgh, UK
+- index: '3'
   name: The Melbourne School of Engineering, The University of Melbourne, Victoria, Australia
-- index: '3'
+- index: '4'
   name: The Faculty of Medicine and Health, The University of Sydney, Sydney, NSW, Australia
 ---